LS4GAN/uvcgan4slats/README.md

 # Unpaired Image-to-Image Translation of the `SLATS` dataset with `UVCGAN`

-This repo documents the application of the UNet Vision Transformer cycle- consistent GAN, or `UVCGAN` ([Paper][uvcgan_paper], [repo][uvcgan_repo]), to the scientific dataset `SLATS` from neutrino experiment simulation.
+This repository demonstrates application of the unpaired image-to-image translation method `UVCGAN` ([Paper][uvcgan_paper], [repo][uvcgan_repo]) to the domain translation problem, common in science.

-More detail about the project can be found in the [`UVCGAN4SLATS` paper][uvcgan4slats_paper]: _Unsupervised Domain Transfer for
-Science: Exploring Deep Learning Methods for Translation between LArTPC Detector Simulations with Differing Response Models_.
+This README file has two main parts.
+In the first [part](#neutrino-detector-response-transfer), we describe how to apply `UVCGAN` to the translation of a LArTPC detector response, following the [`UVCGAN4SLATS` paper][uvcgan_paper]: _Unsupervised Domain Transfer for Science: Exploring Deep Learning Methods for Translation between LArTPC Detector Simulations with Differing Response Models_.

-In this readme file, we will describe how to apply `UVCGAN` to the `SLATS` dataset ([link](#run-inference-with-pre-trained-translators)).
-We will also give a tutorial on how to apply `UVCGAN` to generic datasets ([link](#train-your-own-model)).
-Please don't hesitate to contact us if you encounter any challenges when applying `UVCGAN` to your work.
+In the second [part](#train-your-own-model), we provide a tutorial on how to apply `UVCGAN` to any domain translation problem.
+This part should serve as a guide on who to apply `UVCGAN` to your work.
+Please don't hesitate to contact us if you encounter any challenges in the process.

-The dataset, **Simple Liquid Argon Track Samples (`SLATS`)**, was created from simulated neutrino experiments.
-It has two domains, each representing a specific detector response that simulates what would occur in a Liquid Argon Time-Projection Chamber (LArTPC).
-Unlike typical natural image datasets such as CelebA and AFHQ used for unpaired I2I translation algorithm training, `SLATS` is a paired dataset.
-Nevertheless, the data can be loaded in an unpaired manner to train an unpaired translation algorithm.
-The pairedness of the dataset facilitates the evaluation of a neural translator's performance by comparing a translation directly to its intended target.
-This is particularly useful in scientific experiments where unambiguous translator operation is crucial.

 ## :tada::tada:Anoucements:tada::tada:
 We have released a new and improved version of `UVCGAN` -- `UVCGANv2` -- that delivers outstanding results on photographic datasets (CelebA-HQ and AFHQ).

 You don't want to miss out on this upgrade, so go ahead and check it out!
 ([paper][uvcgan2_paper], [repo][uvcgan2_repo])